codacy/docs/docs/organizations/managing-people.md

 ![Joining an organization](images/organization-join.png)

-**On Codacy Cloud**, organization owners can control who joins their organization by choosing one of the following options on the page **Plan and Billing** of the organization:
+**On Codacy Cloud**, organization owners can control how team members join their organization by choosing one of the following options on the page **Plan and billing** of the organization:

--   **Allow new people to join:** team members with access to the organization on the Git provider can join the organization on Codacy automatically.
-Your billing is updated accordingly.
+-   **Allow new people to join immediately:** team members with access to the organization on the Git provider can join the organization on Codacy immediately.
--   **Request access to join:** when team members with access to the organization on the Git provider join the organization on Codacy, an organization owner must manually approve their requests on the page **People**.
-You can override this setting for organization owners.
+-   **Review join requests from new people:** when team members with access to the organization on the Git provider join the organization on Codacy, an organization owner must manually approve their requests to join on the page **People**.
+You can skip the approval process for organization owners.

 ![Accepting new people to the organization](images/organization-people-accept.png)